Circuitscape/Circuitscape.jl/README.md

 in heterogeneous landscapes.
 Its most common applications include modeling movement and gene flow of plants and animals, as well as identifying areas important for connectivity conservation.

 Circuitscape has now been rewritten in [Julia](https://julialang.org) for better performance and scalability.
-Julia is modern open-source language for scientific computing.
+Julia is a modern open-source language for scientific computing.

 This work is based on the original [Circuitscape](https://github.com/Circuitscape/Circuitscape) project by Brad McRae, Viral B. Shah and Tanmay Mohapatra.